mr-joelM/github-finder/README.md

 ## Install and Run locally

-To install gamers-parlour-frontend locally, follow these steps:
+To install Github finder locally, follow these steps:

 1. Ensure you have the following installed:
    - Node.js (download [here](https://nodejs.org/en/))